mauro7inf/offtonic-audioplayer/README.md

 ### Properties

 #### `instruments` — *array of instruments* — `defaultValue`: `[]` — `setter`: `'setIntruments'` — `cleaner`: `'cleanupInstruments'`
-A list of instruments (see the Instruments section above) to add to the global `orchestra` when the `Sequence` is created.
+A list of instruments (see the Instruments section above) to add to the `orchestra` when the `Sequence` is created.
 The instruments are removed from the `orchestra` on cleanup.

 #### `events` — *array of `Event`s* — `defaultValue`: `[]` — `getter`: `'getEvents'` — `setter`: `'setEvents'`
 The `Event`s.
 The events in the array are registered in order, and since events can be timed based on the previous registered event (by populating the `after` field rather than the `time` field in the event), it's probably a good idea to put the events in the order in which you want them to be executed.